 1. Greenwich has Low Property Taxes

-When we were looking at homes in Greenwich and Westchester County.
-When we found out there was a huge difference in property taxes, the decision to move to Greenwich became obvious to us.
-We knew we were crazy not to move to Greenwich!
+When we were looking at homes in Greenwich versus Westchester County, the decision to move to Greenwich became obvious to us when we found out we were saving more than $10,000 in taxes every year just by living in Greenwich!

 Want to know how Connecticut Property Taxes are calculated?
 Check out our article: How to Calculate Property Taxes in Greenwich.